Borghese-Gladiator/first-docz-site/README.md

 ## steps to create-next-app with MDX
 - `npx create-next-app next-sample-documentation`
 - `npm install --save @next/mdx @mdx-js/loader`
+- create next.config.js (with same content as this project)
+- create example.md in the /pages/ folder with markdown content
 - `npm run dev`

 ## create-next-app